ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/debt_prompts.md

 ##Questions to ask

-###Possession of an individual’s home due to failure to make mortgage payments
+###Repossession of someone's home due to failure to make mortgage repayments

 * Are you the owner or joint owner of the property?
 (If not,  then likely to be Housing)